 Our training includes many in-depth courses to learn the ins and outs of powered paraglider flying, maintenance, and ownership.
 We pride ourselves on having an industry leading syllabus and training program.
 You will be taught the fundamentals of weather, glider design, airspace, federal regulations, motor maintenance, and many tricks of the trade that would take years to learn on your own.

-We are one of only a few full service schools in the U.S. to offer FREE rental for ALL our state-of-the-art equipment (motors, wings, helmets, radios, water floatation, etc).
+We are one of only a few full service schools in the U.S. to offer FREE rental for ALL our state-of-the-art equipment (motors, wings, helmets, radios, floatation, etc).
 We don’t want you to feel pressured to buy equipment without knowing exactly what it is you want, from an educated, experience based perspective, rather than one solely based on marketing.
 Other schools charge an average of $2,000 just for rentals.
-We won't.
+We don’t.

-Training days are packed-full with ground-handling kiting practice of various gliders, classroom work, paramotor simulator sessions, and winch tow flights to refine launch and landing technique without the complication of the motor.
+Training days are packed-full with ground-handling kiting practice of various gliders, classroom work, paramotor simulator sessions, and tow winch flights to refine launch and landing technique without the complication of the motor.

 By day 3 or 4, dependent upon your aptitude and weather conditions, you’ll be ready for your first solo flight!
 Subsequent days of training include numerous flights in the mornings and evenings during which you will continue to refine the skills you need to safely and enjoyably fly on your own, as well as afternoons spent refining ground handling skills and completing the classroom syllabus.

 Many times students underestimate the physical work of training.
 Early mornings and long days for the duration of the course are the norm.
 It’s a fast paced, building block style training: Plan for a full 14 days as paramotor is a 100% weather dependent sport.
 (We build in time for weather delays).
 We only have you for 2 weeks, so be prepared to sweat.
 Come conditioned for running and working outside for most of the training.